Warren Wiebe: Career

 He sang many demos for David Foster including "When I Fall in Love" for the film Sleepless in Seattle and when Celine Dion heard his singing she wanted him instead of Clive Griffin to sing on the track.
 In addition, he sang on the All-4-One hit "I Swear" and did backing vocals for many artists.
 He was also featured on Foster's 1990 release River of Love; his vocals were on the title track "River of Love", "Walk Away", "Is There a Chance", "Living for the Moment", "This Must Be Love" and his 1994 subsequent release Love Lights the World performing vocals on the track "Is There a Chance".

+For Celine Dion's wedding, Wiebe was flown in to Montreal to perform "The Colour of My Love" with a thirty-piece orchestra conducted by David Foster.

 In 1991, "If Not for Love" (written by Foster & Linda Thompson) was part of the One Good Cop soundtrack that featured Michael Keaton and Rene Russo.

 On Jay Graydon's Airplay for the Planet, originally released in 1993 by Inside Out Records in Japan, Wiebe would perform two songs: "Roxann" (written by Bill Cantos, Jay Graydon, Valerie Hobel) and "You're Not Alone" (written by Bruce Gaitsch, Janea Chadwick, Janey Clewer, Jay Graydon).

 Warren performed "Goodbye" as part of the television soundtrack One Life to Live: The Best of Love in 1994.

 He was referred to by Quincy Jones as the "Soulful Rain Man" and was part of Jones' release Q's Jook Joint in 1995 performing a duet with Gloria Estefan on "Is It Love That We're Missing".

 The Burt Bacharach collection release, Applause...The Look of Love included Wiebe's duet with Lalah Hathaway called "On My Own".

+Wiebe was the singing voice of Dean Martin in the film The Rat Pack, released in 1998.

+Death

 Wiebe committed suicide on October 25, 1998, after battling depression due to the deaths of his mother and a former high school friend.
 His body was found in his Glendale apartment.
 He was 45.